gooish/BimEdit/README.md

 # BimEdit

 ## Introduction
-Course work for Lausekielinen Ohjelmointi 2 course
+Course work for Lausekielinen Ohjelmointi 2 course in December 2019

-Written in java, with test scrips in bash and batch
+Written in Java, with test scrips in bash and batch

 ## Running
 After compiling, BimEdit takes two arguments: